-Interest Rate in Romania averaged 5.28 percent from 2005 until 2020, reaching an all time high of 12.50 percent in May of 2005 and a record low of 1.75 percent in May of 2015.
+Interest Rate in Romania averaged 5.20 percent from 2005 until 2020, reaching an all time high of 12.50 percent in May of 2005 and a record low of 1.50 percent in August of 2020.
 This page provides the latest reported value for - Romania Interest Rate - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
-Romania Interest Rate - data, historical chart, forecasts and calendar of releases - was last updated on May of 2020.
+Romania Interest Rate - data, historical chart, forecasts and calendar of releases - was last updated on October of 2020.

-Interest Rate in Romania is expected to be 1.75 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Interest Rate in Romania to stand at 1.50 in 12 months time.
+Interest Rate in Romania is expected to be 1.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Looking forward, we estimate Interest Rate in Romania to stand at 1.75 in 12 months time.
 In the long-term, the Romania Interest Rate is projected to trend around 2.25 percent in 2021 and 3.00 percent in 2022, according to our econometric models.